ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Interventional procedures

-- little experience; most of the angioplasty studies had cerebral vasculitis as a contraindication
+- little experience is available; most of the angioplasty trials had cerebral vasculitis as a contraindication

 - angioplasty may be considered in a malignant course to treat the most severe symptomatic stenosis